-- 1 Shopping, administrative, cultural, community, entertainment, educational, religious and recreational facilities located in integrated centres. - 2 Centres that ensure rational, economic and convenient provision of goods and services and provide: - (a) a focus for community life - (b) safe, permeable, pleasant and accessible walking and cycling networks. - 3 Centres developed in accordance with a hierarchy based on function, so that each type of centre provides a proportion of the total requirement of goods and services commensurate with its role. - 4 Increased vitality and activity in centres through the introduction and integration of housing. - 5 The hierarchy of centres outside metropolitan Adelaide is as follows: - Regional Town Centre - District Town Centre - Town Centre (for smaller towns with a single centre zone) - Local Town Centre (subsidiary centres for towns with a regional or district centres). - Retailing, not consistent with facilities envisaged in a centre, located and operated so as not to adversely affect any designated centre, commercial, business or residential area and traffic movement on local, primary and primary arterial roads.
+- 1 Shopping, administrative, cultural, community, entertainment, educational, religious and recreational facilities located in integrated centres. - 2 Centres that ensure rational, economic and convenient provision of goods and services and provide: - (a) a focus for community life - (b) safe, permeable, pleasant and accessible walking and cycling networks. - 3 Centres developed in accordance with a hierarchy based on function, so that each type of centre provides a proportion of the total requirement of goods and services commensurate with its role. - 4 Increased vitality and activity in centres through the introduction and integration of housing. - 5 The hierarchy of centres outside metropolitan Adelaide is as follows: - Regional Town Centre - District Town Centre - Town Centre (for smaller towns with a single centre zone) - Local Town Centre (subsidiary centres for towns with a regional or district centres). - 6 Development of Cowell as the major service and community centre within the council area.

 - 1 Development within centres should: - (a) integrate facilities within the zone - (b) allow for the multiple use of facilities and the sharing of utility spaces - (c) allow for the staging of development within the centre - (d) be integrated with public and community transport. - 2 Development within centres should be designed to be compatible with adjoining areas.
-This should be promoted through landscaping, screen walls, centre orientation, location of access ways, buffer strips and transitional use areas. - 3 Development within centres should provide: - (a) public spaces such as malls, plazas and courtyards - (b) street furniture, including lighting, signs, litter bins, seats and bollards, that is sited and designed to complement the desired character - (c) unobtrusive facilities for the storage and removal of waste materials
+This should be promoted through landscaping, screen walls, centre orientation, location of access ways, buffer strips and transitional use areas. - 3 Development within centres should provide: - (a) public spaces such as malls, plazas and courtyards - (b) street furniture, including lighting, signs, litter bins, seats and bollards, that is designed and located to complement the desired character - (c) unobtrusive facilities for the storage and removal of waste materials - (d) public facilities including toilets, infant changing facilities for parents, seating, litter bins, telephones and community information boards

-- (d) public facilities including toilets, infant changing facilities for parents, seating, litter bins, telephones and community information boards - (e) access for public and community transport and sheltered waiting areas for passengers - (f) lighting for pedestrian paths, buildings and associated areas - (g) a single landscaping theme - (h) safe and secure bicycle parking. - 4 A single architectural theme should be established within centres through: - (a) constructing additions or other buildings in a style complementary to the existing shopping complex - (b) renovating the existing shopping complex to complement new additions and other buildings within the centre - (c) employing a signage theme. - 5 The design of undercroft or semi-basement car parking areas should not detract from the visual quality and amenity of adjacent pedestrian paths, streets or public spaces. - 6 Undercroft or semi-basement car parking areas should not project above natural or finished ground level by more than 1 metre.
+- (e) access for public and community transport and sheltered waiting areas for passengers - (f) lighting for pedestrian paths, buildings and associated areas - (g) a single landscaping theme - (h) safe and secure bicycle parking. - 4 A single architectural theme should be established within centres through: - (a) constructing additions or other buildings in a style complementary to the existing shopping complex - (b) renovating the existing shopping complex to complement new additions and other buildings within the centre - (c) employing a signage theme. - 5 The design of undercroft or semi-basement car parking areas should not detract from the visual quality and amenity of adjacent pedestrian paths, streets or public spaces. - 6 Undercroft or semi-basement car parking areas should not project above natural or finished ground level by more than 1 metre.